Worried about bringing your pet to Mexico?

-There are many condominiums in Puerto Vallarta, and the majority of condo's do not allow large dogs if you're renting.
-Many do not allow large dogs even if you buy.
-For our first place, we found a house rental with a yard and pool, which was a good transition - as I really wanted my dogs to be able to feel the grass.
+There are many condominiums in Puerto Vallarta, and the majority of condo's don't allow large dogs if you're renting.
+Many don't allow large dogs even if you buy.
+Our first place was a house rental with a yard and pool, which was a good transition - as I really wanted my dogs to be able to feel the grass.
 It's not in the downtown area, but an easy 15 minute drive.
-(You may have seen our house and us on House Hunters International!)

 What does my character Queen Mateefi say about bringing your pets to Vallarta?